Set up push notifications

 Note: To add to or remove from the payload the

-channel_unread_countproperties, go to Settings > Chat > Push notifications on Sendbird Dashboard.
+channel_unread_countproperties, go to Settings > Application > Notifications on Sendbird Dashboard.